Introduced and unintroduced nobility in Sweden

 On the coat of arms, nobles may also have a corresponding rank coronet on top of the shield instead of the helmet and crest or the number of helmets assigned to the letter of nobility.

 The letter of nobility may also prescribe a heart shield or supporters holding the shield or royal monograms or flags as mantling.

 Furthermore, nobles can became members of exclusive private clubs, like Riddarhuset for introduced and Ointroducerad Adels Förening for others, where they can apply for scholarships.

-In Finland there is Finlands Riddarhus which was opened during the time as a Russian Grand Principality.
+In Finland there is Finlands Riddarhus ("The House of Nobility in Finland") which was opened during the time as a Russian Grand Principality.
 There every former Swedish noble houses living in Finland became naturalized with new numbers as a result where also all members are nobles regardless of the original ennobled year.
 An example is af Schulten, when ennobled in Sweden only one person became noble at the same time but when naturalized at Finlands Riddarhus all members on male lines became nobles as well.

 Some houses like House Uggla exist at both Riddarhuset and at Finlands Riddarhus.
 Finlands Riddarhus has also noble houses that was ennobled later and not only former Swedish noble houses.

 An other thing to note about Finlands Riddarhus is that Furste (Prince) was also introduced as a new rank.
 But it was only given once.
 It was given in 1833 to the Governor General of Finland, Alexander Sergeyevich Menshikov so that he would become Finland's foremost nobleman.
 The house was extinct in 1893.
 No later Governor or other person got that rank.